BBQ Sweet & Smoky Ribs

 Meanwhile, combine the BBQ sauce and brown sugar in a small saucepan.
 Generously brush the ribs on all sides with the BBQ sauce the last hour of cooking.

 Using a sharp knife, cut the slabs into individual ribs.
+Serve.
 Enjoy!

 Access this, and over a thousand other Traeger recipes on the Traeger App.